alistair-bot/arc/README.md

 > [!NOTE]
-> Arc is an extremely new and __highly experimental__ research project Tread with caution!
+> arc is an extremely new and __highly experimental__ research project Tread with caution!

 # arc ⌒